ackim-fsi/AI-IDS/README.md

 This AI-IDS software that can be running in Splunk environment.

 More details:
- The paper "AI-IDS: Application of Deep Learning to Real-time Web Intrusion Detection" is under review (Feb, 2020)
+ The paper "AI-IDS: Application of Deep Learning to Real-time Web Intrusion Detection" has been published in IEEE Access, Vol. 8, 2020.
  Authors: Aechan Kim, Mohyun Park, DongHoon Lee